JGoutin/compilertools/doc/index.rst

 * Support extra compiling options like fast math.
 * Provides build time settings for package maintainer to tweak compilation.
 * Provides API for getting information on current machine CPU.
+* Lightweight pure Python module with no dependency that use lazy import and evaluation as possible.

 How that works ?
 ================